Missions Trip SupportRraising

 Going on a mission trip?
 Then, set deadlines for when you will complete various phases of your support-raising.
 When you set deadlines, two good things will happen:

 1. Setting deadlines fosters a sense of urgency.
-That urgency will motivate friends and family to pray (and give) on your behalf.
-It will also motivate you to be proactive in your search for funds and dependent upon the Lord, who has called you to accomplish His purposes.
+As a fund-raising deadline approaches, the urgency to come up with that money will motivate friends and family to pray (and give) on your behalf.
+It will also motivate you to spread the word about your financial support needs.

 2. Deadlines create decision-making times.
-As you seek critically needed funds to meet set deadlines, your prospective donors will move out of the "maybe-we-will-think-about-helping-you-sometime" mode to the "we-need-to-make-a-decision-now-so-we-can-help-our-brother-or-sister-in-Christ-to-accomplish -this-particular-vision" mindset.
+As you seek funds to meet deadlines, your prospective donors will move out of their "maybe-we-will-think-about-helping-you-sometime" mode to the "we-need-to-make-a-decision-now-so-we-can-help-our-brother-or-sister-in-Christ" mindset.

 A deadline can be a powerful tool.
-Some fantastic things happen when people and ministries set deadlines.
+Good things usually happen when people and ministries set deadlines.
 So, review the vision the Lord has given you.
 Acknowledge that it is not your vision or agenda.
 It is the Lord's agenda and you need to get on track toward accomplishing it.

 What specific deadlines do you need to establish this month?
 Prayerfully set them in place.
 Then, ask those people who know you, trust you, and care for you to support and pray for you as you serve the Lord.